 Cost: 30 Turkish lira (approximately $5)

-For ATVs, this one-hour tour, led by a professional, will take you to places in the valley that other tours don’t go.
+For ATVs, this two-hour ride, led by a professional, will take you to places in the valley that other tours don’t go.
 You’ll have the chance to drive the ATV yourself, through some of the rugged terrain of the valley.

 Turkish Baths (Hamams) are a cultural aspect of Turkey that you absolutely should participate in at least once.
 In Cappadocia, you’ll have a few options for where to go.
 The Kelebek Hamam & Spa in Gerome is a good choice for modern conveniences and impeccable hygiene but with a traditional look and long history.
 They offer all the traditional Turkish bath services, along with a few more to make it the full spa experience.